mguillem/maven-course-examples/solutions/mvn.05.solution-multi/README.md

 ```
 This:
 - builds the subprojects
-- execute the tests (including integration tests)
+- executes the tests (including integration tests)
-- deploys artefacts to the local directory
+- installs artefacts in the local maven repository

-Web-server can be started in `simple-webapp` folder:
+A web-server can be started in `simple-webapp` folder:

 ```
 mvn jetty:run